-110 Details: Typography • Try not to mix GT America and Century in a single headline.
+• Try not to mix GTAmerica and Century in a single headline.

 These two type families speak in two different voices.
 Avoid combining them in the same headline.

 • Choose colors for maximum contrast.
 If you have a dark background, use a light color for the text, and vice versa.
-Avoid putting text on top of high-contrast images or patterns.
 (See p.
-90-101 and 157 for more on color.)
+92-107 for more on color.)
+And avoid putting text on top of high-contrast images or patterns.